SynthmindsLLC/SynthBrain/03 - 🔬 R&D/🦾 AI/_Concepts and Tech/Knowledge Graphs.md

 By Perplexity at https://www.perplexity.ai/search/69f553e9-9df1-4235-a264-d6707251eecf

-Knowledge Graphs (KGs) and [[Graph Neural Networks]] (GNNs) are two interconnected technologies that play a significant role in the field of artificial intelligence and data science.
+Knowledge Graphs (KGs) and [[🧠 SynthBrain/03 - 🔬 R&D/🦾 AI/_Concepts and Tech/Graph Neural Networks]] (GNNs) are two interconnected technologies that play a significant role in the field of artificial intelligence and data science.

 ## Knowledge Graphs